ceph/ceph/doc/config-cluster/file-system-recommendations.rst

 	filestore xattr use omap = true

-.. warning:: XATTR limits.

-   The RADOS Gateway's ACL and Ceph snapshots easily surpass the 4-kilobyte limit for XATTRs in ``ext4``, causing the ``ceph-osd`` process to crash.
-Version 0.45 or newer uses ``leveldb`` to bypass this limitation. ``ext4`` is a poor file system choice if you intend to deploy the RADOS Gateway or use snapshots on versions earlier than 0.45.

 .. tip:: Use ``xfs`` initially and ``btrfs`` when it is ready for production.

    The Ceph team believes that the best performance and stability will come from